tjaffri/ml-dev-mac-setup/README.md

 > **Note**: Set up is not completely unattended and will break occasionally to ask for credentials etc.

-After setup is complete, pin Chrome and Visual Studio Code to the dock.
+After setup is complete, Chrome and Visual Studio Code will launch automatically.
+You can read the docs, set defaults, and pin these to the dock.

 # Use
 You can enter the tensorflow virtual environment in Terminal at any time by running: